arXiv/arxiv-docs/about/membership.md

 As the world's premier open access research sharing platform, arXiv was founded strictly for education and research, not profit.
 That's why we rely on members --universities, libraries, and other research organizations-- to support our mission with funding and expertise and complement our other [funding sources](funding).

-<a href="membership_confirm" class="button-fancy">Become a member today <span> </span></a>
+<a href="membership_confirm" class="button-fancy">Join or renew today <span> </span></a>

 Membership is inclusive, flexible, and offers your institution a high value, low-risk, budget-conscious option to serve your scholarly community.

-Starting at just $1000, members receive public recognition, institutional usage statistics, eligibility to serve in arXiv's governance, and more (link to benefits at the bottom of the page).
+Starting at just $1000, members receive public recognition, institutional usage statistics, eligibility to serve in arXiv's governance, and more.

-## Here's how it works
+## How it works
 For standard memberships, annual fees are based on submissions by institution, averaged over three years.

 First, [Find your institution's submission rank here](reports/2020_usage).